 Making a positive impact on society, gaining hands-on consulting experience, and networking with Accenture leaders are just a few of the perks of the Accenture Innovation Challenge.
 Bring your most creative ideas to life by helping our nonprofit client solve a real-life business problem.
-This year, Accenture is proud to partner with Covenant House, an organization that provides housing and supportive services to youth facing homelessness across the United States.
+This year, Accenture is proud to partner with Challenged Athletes Foundation (CAF), an organization who helps people with physical challenges pursue active lifestyles through fitness and competitive athletics.

 At Accenture, we believe it is our responsibility to address some of today's most pressing societal needs with innovation and technology at the forefront.
-Each selected participant will be grouped into a team and paired with an Accenture mentor who will provide coaching throughout the process as you develop ideas to help shape the future of today’s youth.
+Each selected participant will be grouped into a team and paired with an Accenture mentor who will provide coaching throughout the process as you develop ideas to support CAF’s mission.REGISTER NOW

-The Challenge will kick off with the first round in in early 2021.
 Participants will be assigned to a team and receive coaching from Accenture consultants.
-Three teams from each first round event will advance onward.
+Three teams from each first round event advance onward.

-The semi-final round is in mid-March 2021.
-Teams will continue to expand their solutions and submit a revised presentation to Accenture judges.
-Four teams will be selected for the final round.
+Teams continue to expand their solutions and submit a revised presentation to Accenture judges.
+During the semi-final round, four teams are selected for the final round.

-The final round is in March 2021.
-Teams will present their solution to a panel of Accenture and Covenant House leaders.
-Winning team members will win a Summer 2021 internship + cash prize up to $5k.
+The four final teams will present solutions to a panel of Accenture and CAF leaders.
+Winning team members win a Summer 2022 internship + cash prize.